Berlinshane/EDUCATIONAL-INITIATIVES/EXERCISE-2/ReadMe.md

 - **Factory Pattern**: Uses a `TaskFactory` class to create `Task` objects.
 - **Observer Pattern**: Notifies users if a new task conflicts with existing tasks.

+Error Handling
+The application gracefully handles exceptions and provides appropriate error messages for invalid operations, such as overlapping tasks or invalid input.

+Logging
+The application includes a logging mechanism to track usage and errors, aiding in debugging and performance monitoring.

 ## Getting Started

 ### Prerequisites